 A5 Draft Recommendations and Implementation Guidance:

-Recommendation 1.4: No ceiling value is necessary as existing measures in the RZ-LGR to reduce the number of allocatable top-level variant labels and market forces combined will keep the number of activated top-level variant labels conservative.
+Recommendation 1.4: No ceiling value is necessary as existing measures in the RZ-LGR to reduce the number of allocatable top-level variant labels, as well as economic, operational, and other factors that may impact registry operators decision to seek to activate variant labels, will keep the number of activated top-level variant labels conservative.

 Recommendation 1.5: Best practice guidelines be developed for the management of a gTLD and its variant labels by registries and registrars with a view to ensuring a consistent user experience.

+Implementation Guidance 1.6: The development of best practice guidelines should involve relevant stakeholders, such as registries, registrars, and registrants who have experience or interest in IDNs in the scripts with allocatable variant labels.

 A5 Draft Rationale for Recommendations and Implementation Guidance: